Former U.S. Senate majority leader Harry Reid dies at age 82 | Politics

 "You were a great leader in the Senate, and early on you were more generous to me than I had any right to expect," Obama said in the letter.
 "I wouldn't have been president had it not been for your encouragement and support, and I wouldn't have got most of what I got done without your skill and determination."
 Reid retired in 2016, one year after suffering broken ribs and facial bones, and injuring an eye in an accident while exercising at home.

-He had ascended to the job of majority leader in 2007 after the Democrats won control of the Senate.
-Despite being a political moderate who differed from others in his party on abortion, the environment and gun control, Reid regularly clashed with the Republicans and maintained poor relations with the opposition party's congressional leaders.
+He had ascended to the job of majority leader in 2007 despite being a political moderate who differed from many in his party on abortion, the environment and gun control.
+In that job Reid regularly clashed with the Republicans and maintained poor relations with the opposition party's leaders.
 "I always would rather dance than fight but I know how to fight," Reid said in 2004, in a reference to his boxing career.

 "The nature of Harry's and my jobs brought us into frequent and sometimes intense conflict over politics and policy.
 But I never doubted that Harry was always doing what he earnestly, deeply felt was right for Nevada and our country.
 He will rightly go down in history as a crucial, pivotal figure in the development and history of his beloved home state," McConnell said in a written statement.
 In 2013, fed up with Republican procedural moves blocking Obama's judicial and executive branch nominees, Reid pushed through the Senate a historic change to the Senate's filibuster rules, preventing a minority party from blocking presidential appointments except those to the Supreme Court.